neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.core.component`
     - `DataComponentGetter` - A getter that obtains data components from some object.
     - `DataComponentHolder`, `DataComponentMap` now extends `DataComponentGetter`
-    - `DataComponentPredicate` is now a predicate of a `DataComponentGetter`
+    - `DataComponentExactPredicate` is now a predicate of a `DataComponentGetter`
         - `expect` - A predicate that expects a certain value for a data component.
         - `test(DataComponentHolder)` is removed
     - `DataComponents`